 By Nan Nan Liu Northwest Asian Weekly Green is in.

 By Stacy Nguyen Northwest Asian Weekly “Tell me your zip code, and I can tell you what problems you suffer from, or the problems you will suffer from.
 And I can tell you how long you’re going to live and how long your children are going to live,” said Ngozi Oleru.
-“That is a […]
+“That is a very […]

 By Evangeline Cafe Northwest Asian Weekly Yale Wong learned life’s most important lessons while growing up in a crowded home in Seattle’s Beacon Hill neighborhood.
 “My grandparents, my parents, and my aunt all lived together in one house,” said Wong.